q3769/conseq4j/README.md

 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).singleExecutorTaskQueueSize(20).build();
 ```

-This conseq has a max of 10 concurrent executors; each executor has an unbounded task queue size:
+This conseq has a max of 10 concurrent executors, each executor has an unbounded task queue size:
 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).build();
 ```